Disturbing/github-app-secret-refresher/README.md

-# github-app-k8s-secret-refresher
+# GithHub App Secret Refresher

-Github App API Tokens are so FRESH, it hurts.
+Where you can get [GitHub App Installation Access Tokens](https://docs.github.com/en/rest/reference/apps#create-an-installation-access-token-for-an-app) that are so FRESH, it hurts...